ThomasMBury/ewstools/README.md

     - Variance and associated metrics (standard deviation, coefficient of variation)
     - Autocorrelation (at specified lag times)
     - Higher-order statistical moments (skewness, kurtosis)
-    - Power spectrum and associated metrics (maximum frequency, coherence factor, AIC weights csp. to canonical power spectrum forms)
+    - Power spectrum and associated metrics

+  - Computation of Kendall tau values to quantify trends

-  - Application of deep learning classifiers for bifurcation prediction as in the study by [Bury et al.](https://www.pnas.org/doi/10.1073/pnas.2106140118).
+  - Application of deep learning classifiers for bifurcation prediction as in [Bury et al. (2022) PNAS](https://www.pnas.org/doi/10.1073/pnas.2106140118).

-  - Block-bootstrapping of time-series to obtain confidence bounds on EWS estimates
+  - Block-bootstrapping of time-series to obtain confidence intervals on EWS estimates

-  - Visualisation tools to display EWS.
+  - Visualisation tools to display output

 ## Install